noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 ## Installing the edge service

-In our POC project, the role of the edge service will be played by an Apache server.
-To install the Apache server issue the following command on the edge instance:
+In our POC project, the role of the edge service will be played by the Apache server.
+To install the Apache server, issue the following command on the edge instance:

 {% codeblock lang:sh %}
 $ yum install -y httpd